srushti-patl/fabric-go/docs/RouteFiltersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DetachConnectionRouteFilter**
-> ConnectionRouteFilterData DetachConnectionRouteFilter(ctx, routeFilterId, connectionId)
+> ConnectionRouteFilterData DetachConnectionRouteFilter(ctx, routeFilterId, connectionId, optional)
 Detach Route Filter

 This API provides capability to detach a Route Filter from a Connection